-In 1204, when the Genoese count of Malta and pirate Henry Pescatore conquered Crete, he immediately either founded or repaired 15 fortresses to ensure his control of the island.
+In 1204, when the Genoese count of Malta and pirate Enrico Pescatore conquered Crete, he immediately founded or repaired 15 fortresses to ensure his control of the island.
 One of these was the fort of Temenos.

 The Venetians first used the fort for shelter during the several revolutions of Cretans.
-During the first movement, the Revolution of Agiostefanites (in 1211), the first duke of Crete, James Tiepolo, requested the help of the duke of Naxos, Sanudo, so as to regain the eastern Crete.
-Indeed, they both defeated Cretans and suppressed the revolt.
+During the first movement, the Revolution of Agiostefanites in 1211, the first duke of Crete, Giacomo Tiepolo, requested the help of the duke of Naxos, Sanudo, so as to regain the eastern Crete.
+Indeed, they both defeated the Cretans and suppressed the revolt.
 However, after their victory, Tiepolo refused to honor the terms of his agreement with Sanudo and the latter allied with the Cretan noble Skordilis against Tiepolo.
 Tiepolo and his army found refuge in Temenos fort, surviving from real disaster.
 There he regrouped and waited for support from Venice, till he counterattacked and forced Sanudo turn away from Crete.

-During the Cretan War, i.e. the war between Venetian-Cretans and Turks, most battles took place in the countryside, as the Great Castle of Candia resisted for 22 years.
+During the Cretan War, i.e. the war of the Venetians and Cretans against the Ottomans, most battles took place in the countryside, as the Great Castle of Candia resisted for 22 years.
 In the wider area of Heraklion, Christians were led by the abbot of the monastery Agarathos, Athanasios Christoforos and the scholar Gerasimos Vlachos, while the Venetian general Gildasis (Gil d 'Has) attacked the Turks in several places.
-During one of these attacks, in 1647, Gil d’ Has attacked the Turks who had occupied the fortress Temenos, slaughtering almost all of them.
-In 1669, after the Turks conquered Candia, the fort was donated by the Sultan to the Venetian traitor of Candia, Andrea Barozzi.
+During one of these attacks, in 1647, Gil d’ Has attacked the Turks, who had occupied the fortress Temenos, slaughtering almost all of them.
+In 1669, after the Ottomans conquered Candia, the fort was donated by the Sultan to the Venetian traitor of Candia, Andrea Barozzi.
 The fort was then named Kanli Castelli, i.e. bloody fort, so as to commemorate the massacre of the Turkish army in 1647.
 However, there were references to the fort, naming it as Nefs Temenos.

-On the east side of Rocca, the visitor can still see the remains of the walls, two tanks and the church of St. George.
-Between the two peaks there is a part of the fortifications surviving and the church of Agia Paraskevi.
-On the west, there is a double tank, the fountain Fountana and the churches of the Virgin Mary and St. Anthony.
+On the east side of Rocca, the visitor can still see the remains of the walls, two cisterns and the church of Saint George.
+Between the two peaks there is a part of the fortifications surviving and the church of Saint Paraskevi.
+On the west, there is a double tank, the fountain Fountana and the churches of the Virgin Mary and Saint Anthony.